elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 </aside>

 >#### How do you usually use app actions?
 >
+>To jump to a specific section or function of an app \*without opening the app first.\* For example, "New Incognito Window" for a web browser or "Compose Message" for an email client.
+>
 >- Search (e.g. searching for actions by name in an app launcher)
 >